stevemayhew/mediaelement/README.md

 (This meant that you shouldn't need to update anything in Gruntfile.js)
 * Build the flash file as Superuser: sudo grunt shell:buildFlash

-This last step is for all platforms:
+These next last steps are for all platforms:
-* Run 'grunt --features=playpause,volume,skipback,progress,current,jumpforward,tracks,fullscreen'
+* Run 'grunt --features=playpause,volume,skipback,progress,current,jumpforward,closedcaption,fullscreen'
+* Copy output files from local-build to the destination folder.

 ## Change Log